Asgriim/alt-test-task/README.md

                         }
                    );

-    //method o perform the task:
+    //method to perform the task:
     //only_in_branch1
     //only_in_branch2
     //version_higher_in_branch1